RyanScottLewis/serializer/README.md

 Serializer currently supports JSON, and Marshal.

-For JSON and XML, Serializer utilizes MultiJson and MultiXml, which selects the fastest available serializer for the job.
+For JSON, Serializer utilizes MultiJson which selects the fastest available serializer for the job.

 ```ruby
 require 'serializer'